Diyala campaign: Al-Qaeda strikes back

 On September 24, a suicide bomber attacked a meeting of Iraqi high-level officials of Diyala province in Baquba.
 The attacker detonated a suicide belt inside the Shifta Shiite mosque in western Baquba during the daily breaking of the Ramadan fast.
 In all 28 people were killed and 50 were wounded.
 Among the dead were Baquba police Chief Ali al-Deylan and Brig.
 Gen. Abdul Karim al-Obaidi, commander of Diyala's police operations.
 Another slain official was Ahmed al-Tamimi, the head of the local Shiite Endowment, which administers Shiite religious facilities in the province.
 Two guards of the Diyala's Shiite governor, Raad Rashid Mullah Jawad, were killed.
 The governor himself was wounded and one of the dead guards was his brother.
 The dead also included Sheik Ahmed al-Tamer and Sheik Kanaan al-Faraj, both leaders of two former insurgent groups who became U.S.-allied Iraqi militias.

 Mass graves

 After Coalition troops entered previously insurgent-held territories of the province they started to find in November large numbers of mass graves, mostly around Baqubah, which contained anywhere from 10 to 20 bodies.
-It was believed that the victims were civilians picked up by Al-Qaeda elements at check-points while Al-Qaeda was in control of the area.
+It was believed that the victims were civilians picked up by ISI elements at check-points while ISI was in control of the area.
 The bodies of more than 100 people were found in just one week.
 By late April 2008, more than 500 bodies were recovered.